 4. Rock Salt

-Marketers who want to impart an innovative appearance to their banners in 2020 and cut through the digital noise can use Rock Salt font.
-If you are looking forward to advertising comic books for children, this font would be an apt choice.
+Marketers who want to impart an innovative appearance to their banners in 2021 and cut through the digital noise can use Rock Salt font.
+If you are looking forward to advertising comic books for children, this is the best font for banners.
 You can find it only in Regular style and uppercase.

 5. Short Stack